Robbyn Swan: Career

-Summers’ and Swan's 2005 biography of Frank Sinatra contained an allegation that, in 1969, the then 53-year-old singer had sexually assaulted a young woman in one of the guest bungalows on his Palm Beach estate.
-The woman in question, Susan Murphy, allowed the authors to identify her and to publish a photograph of her taken at the time.
-Asked about the claim, a representative for the Sinatra family said only: “It sounds crazy.
-Frank Sinatra honored women all the time.”

 Personal life

 Swan is the fourth wife of author Anthony Summers whom she married in 1992.
 The couple have three children together, and Summers has two sons from previous relationships.

 Swan has been open about her struggle with the eating disorder anorexia nervosa, which carried on well into her adulthood, and she volunteers with the Ireland's Eating Disorders Association, Bodywhys.